Skip to content

 Slightly smaller attachmentDrops unused audio bytes

-Clipchamp can export with volume muted, but some exports still contain a silent audio track.
+Clipchamp can mute on the timeline, but some exports still embed a silent audio track.
 FFmpeg with -an removes the stream entirely.
 To keep audio separately, extract with MP4 to MP3 on Windows first.
+If you need a smaller file and must keep sound, see how to compress video on Windows .

 winget install --id Gyan.FFmpeg -e